InsightEdge/insightedge-ctr-demo/doc/doc.md

 Then we convert a dataframe to an `RDD[LabeledPoint]` since the [LogisticRegressionWithLBFGS](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/mllib/classification/LogisticRegressionWithLBFGS.html) expects RDD as a training parameter.
 We train the logistic regression and use it to predict the click for the test dataset.
 Finally we compute the metrics of our classifier comparing the predicted labels with actual ones.

-To build this application and submit to InsightEdge cluster:
+To build this application and submit it to the InsightEdge cluster:
 ```bash
 sbt clean assembly
 ./bin/insightedge-submit --class io.insightedge.demo.ctr.CtrDemo1 --master spark://10.8.1.115:7077 --executor-memory 16G  ~/avazu_ctr/insightedge-ctr-demo-assembly-1.0.0.jar spark://10.8.1.115:7077 10.8.1.115:4174 day_21
 ```

-It takes about 2 minutes for application to complete and output the following
+It takes about 2 minutes for the application to complete and output the following:
 ```
 Area under ROC = 0.5177127622153417
 ```